hobovsky/polyglot/README.md

  - When you filter kata search results by a language of your choice, additional filter option appears which lets you see which katas you have or haven't completed in this language.
- - You can navigate to "Site Events" page from the profile menu.
- - Kata and solution IDs in "Site Events" page are resolved into links to their targets, where possible.
  - You can copy content of code boxes into clipboard.
  - "Spoiler" flags are visible all the time and do not dis/re-appear in a very annoying manner.